Over the past few years, iRobot has unveiled perhaps two of the best robot vacuums available right now – the Roomba 880 and 980.

 The lighthouse then opens the “door” to allow the robot to move to a different room.

 If you look closely at these two robots, the differences are purely aesthetic.
-The 880 comes in a predominantly black/charcoal finish with 5 buttons.
-These buttons include a clean button that activates the default cleaning mode plus four other small buttons to access the different functionalities of the robot.
+The 880 comes in a predominantly black/charcoal finish with five buttons.
+These buttons include a clean switch that activates the default cleaning mode plus four other small buttons to access the different functionalities of the robot.

-The 860 has the same exact layout only in a lighter shade of gray.
+The 860 has the same layout, only in a lighter shade of gray.

-Both these robots are the same in terms of size and features.
+Both of these robots are the same in terms of size and features.

-Basically the 860 will run until it battery reaches a certain threshold (usually 20%) and then goes back to home base until the time you ask it to clean again.
+The 806 will run until the battery reaches a certain threshold (usually 20%) then goes back to recharge.

-All 800 series Roombas use the same random pattern as the 700 and 600 series, the biggest improvement would be the iAdapt system that basically makes the robot more conservative the way it tackles corners.
+All 800 series Roombas use the same random pattern as the 700 and 600 series, the most significant improvement would be the iAdapt system that makes the robot more conservative the way it tackles corners.

-This means that when it detects an obstacle, it slows down…
+It means that when it detects an obstacle, it slows down.

 You’ll notice that it still bumps into obstacles but not as hard.
-So scuffing shouldn’t be a problem on most types of furniture.
-Yes it can even detect dark furniture.
+So scuffing shouldn’t be a problem with most types of furniture.
+Yes, it can even detect dark furniture.

 One problem with this type of navigation is efficiency.
-It won’t cover as much area as a Neato Botvac or a 980 because it basically goes in a random direction but the advantage of this is the thoroughness.
+It won’t cover as much area as a Neato Botvac or a 980 because it goes in a random direction, but the advantage of this is the thoroughness.

-If you live in a large home it won’t be as effective if you just let it clean the whole area without any sort of containment.
+If you live in a large home, it won’t be as effective if you just let it clean the whole area without any containment.

-The chances of it missing the charging base when it docks goes up the larger the area and the more room it needs to clean.
+The chances of it missing the charging base when it docks go up the larger the area and the more room it needs to clean.

 You may have to resort to moving this robot room per room and let it clean one area at a time.

-But since this is bag-less there is still a level of exposure when you empty the bin.
+But since this is a bagless vacuum, there is still a level of exposure when you empty the bin.

-You should be able to extend the life the filter a little bit using this method.
+You should be able to extend the life of the filter a little bit using this method.

 2 - virtual lighthouses